0xWeb3boy/AuditPortfolio/README.md

 # AuditPortfolio
-A compilation of my findings and Reports, Also I compete with my other name `pseudoArtist` on sherlock

-# 2023 Onward
+Hello, I am 0xWeb3Boy, a cybersecurity researcher specializing in blockchain security.
+I have been actively auditing EVM based smart contracts since 2023.
+Apart from it I have worked with various reputed organisations in my country before turning into a complete whitehat.
+I've worked at ISRO, The Income Tax Department, and the Ministry of Defence, I now focus on fortifying decentralized ecosystems.
+I compete at platforms like Code4Arena, Sherlock, and Secure3, honing my skills and staying ahead of emerging threats.
+Join me in shaping a secure future for blockchain technology and beyond.Here is a list of compilation of my findings and Reports, Also I compete with my other name `pseudoArtist` on sherlock.

+# 2023 Onward An overall 4 High, 8 Medium and 3 Low findings have been uncovered by me across all the platforms.

 ## Secure3 Private Contests